apple/swift-async-algorithms/Evolution/NNNN-deferred.md

 ## Proposed solution

-`AsyncDeferredSequence` provides a way to postpone the initialization of an an arbitrary async sequence until the point of use:
+`AsyncDeferredSequence` uses a supplied closure to create a new asynchronous sequence each time it is iterated.
+This has the effect of postponing the initialization of an an arbitrary async sequence until the point of use:

 ```swift
 let deferredSequence = deferred(QuakeMonitor.quakes) // Now, initialization is postponed